ibm-watson-data-lab/cloudant-food-tracker/README.md

   * To initialize the first three meals, simply attempt to create their documents.
     * If the meals are not yet in the datastore, they will be created normally;
     * If the meals already exist, CDTDatastore will return a "conflict" result, which you will ignore.
 Even if you editing or deleting a sample meal, its existence (or its "tombstone") will still be in the datastore, so restarting the app will not accidentally re-create it.

+Begin with the Meal model.
+You will add a new initialization method which can create a Meal object when given a datastore document representing a meal.
+In other words, the `init()` method will set the meal name and rating from the document key-value data; and it will set the meal photo from the document attachment.

+Representing a Meal as a Cloudant Sync document requires few changes besides the initialization function.
+The only change the the actual model is to add a variable to store the document ID.
+Document IDs are unique strings identifying the document.
+For this example, document IDs will be random, generated by Cloudant Sync.

+**To add Cloudant Sync datastore support**

+  1. Open `Meal.swift`
+  1. In `Meal.swift`, in the section `MARK: Properties`, append this line:

+     ``` swift
+     var docId: String?
+     ```
+  1. In `Meal.swift`, edit the `init?` method to accept a docId as a final argument, and to set the docId property.
+When you are finished, the method will look like this:

+     ``` swift
+     init?(name: String, photo: UIImage?, rating: Int, docId: String) {
+         // Initialize stored properties.
+         self.name = name
+         self.photo = photo
+         self.rating = rating
+         self.docId = docId

+         super.init()

+         // Initialization should fail if there is no name or if the rating is negative.
+         if name.isEmpty || rating < 0 {
+             return nil
+         }
+     }
+     ```

+The final step to add Cloudant Sync support to the model is to add a convenience initializer.
+This is a method which accepts a Cloudant Sync document, and it will create a Meal object.

+**To create a convenience initializer**

+  1. Open `Meal.swift`
+  1. In `Meal.swift`, below the `init?()` method, add the following code:

+     ``` swift
+     required convenience init?(aDoc doc:CDTDocumentRevision) {
+         if let body = doc.body {
+             let name = body["name"] as!
+String
+             let rating = body["rating"] as!
+Int

+             var photo : UIImage? = nil
+             if let photoAttachment = doc.attachments["photo.jpg"] {
+                 photo = UIImage(data: photoAttachment.dataFromAttachmentContent())
+             }

+             self.init(name:name, photo:photo, rating:rating, docId:doc.docId)
+         } else {
+             print("Error initializing meal from document: \(doc)")
+             return nil
+         }
+     }
+     ```

+That's it for the model!
+The Meal class now tracks both its underlying document ID, and it supports convenient initialization directly from a Cloudant Sync datastore document (or simply, a "doc").

+To put these new features to work, all that remains is to interface with the datastore in the Meal table view controller.
+Begin by initializing the datastore and data.

 **To initialize the datastore**